 An Individual Retirement Account (IRA) is a type of savings account that is designed to help you save for retirement and offers many tax advantages.
 Many employees end up with significant balances in their IRAs funded by roll-overs of their 401k plans after they retire or leave a job.
 Others build them up slowly with regular contributions.
-One of the best things about an IRA, as opposed to an employer-sponsored retirement plan like a 401k, is that there is a vastly larger selection of investment options available within the account.
+One of the best things about an IRA, as opposed to an employer-sponsored retirement plan like a 401k, is there is a vastly larger selection of investment options available within the account.
 Traditionally, investors only consider stocks, bonds, mutual funds and exchange-traded funds when choosing investments for an IRA.
 However, these are not your only options.
 Agriculture can be a great addition to any portfolio, providing a low-risk option that generates stable income in the form of profit from the farm and capital gains as the land appreciates in value.

 In order to add nontraditional investments to a portfolio, investors must choose a self-directed IRA.
 This is a type of IRA that allows the account owner to choose their investments instead of having all investment decisions made by the financial institution managing the IRA.
 Investors should seek counsel from their tax professional and choose a self-directed IRA custodian to set up this structure.